An adventure story for sea dogs and landlubbers, children and adults alike.

 The legend of The Hartlepool Monkey has survived the test of time, capturing the imagination of people of all ages for over 200 years, and landing here, on the shores of the 21st century, more relevant than ever.
-A boisterous crew tell this timely tale through spirited sea shanties and mischievous puppetry from Gyre & Gimble, original puppeteers on War Horse and the team behind Running Wild.
+A boisterous crew told this timely tale through spirited sea shanties and mischievous puppetry from Gyre & Gimble, original puppeteers on War Horse, and the team behind Running Wild.

 Founded by Finn Caldwell and Toby Olié, Gyre & Gimble places puppetry at the heart of storytelling.
 They create compelling characters that lead audiences through fantastical, improbable stories.
-Recent collaborations include Michael Morpurgo’s Running Wild at Chichester Festival Theatre/Regent’s Park Open Air Theatre and Dr Seuss’s The Lorax at the Old Vic.
+Recent collaborations include Michael Morpurgo’s Running Wild at Chichester Festival Theatre/Regent’s Park Open Air Theatre and Dr. Seuss’s The Lorax at the Old Vic.
 You can find out more about the company here.

 Age range 10+

 1 hr 20 mins (no interval)

 Supported by Arts Council England, Arts Council Wales, The Wellcome Trust, The Royal Victoria Hall Foundation, and The Stanley Thomas Johnson Foundation.